So you decided to get a hamster – Great!

 Welcome to the community!

-Are you looking to buy a hamster from a respected pet store or adopting a hamster from a local SPCA?
-Do you know the best place to purchase a hamster?
+Are you looking to buy a dwarf hamster from a respected pet store or adopting from a local SPCA?
+Do you know the best place to purchase one?

-No matter what type of hamster you decide to get, here are some suggestions to help you locate your new trusty hamster companion:
+No matter what type you decide to get, here are some suggestions to help you locate your new trusty companion:

 - Local Pet Shelters